 1. Defines the characteristics of success

 Unlike other forms of leadership there’s very little ambiguity around servant leadership.
-There are a clear set of 10 characteristics that define the role and behavior expected of servant leaders.
+There are a clear set characteristics that define the role and behavior expected of servant leaders.
 This helps to bring clarity.
 This clarity helps in many ways, including guiding and evaluating the performance of leaders (both what they do and how they do it) as well as setting expectations through-out the organization.

 2. Creates a robust and people-focused culture